LNoonan3/restaurant_booking/README.md

     heroku run python manage.py createsuperuser
     ```

-### Deployment Documentation

-The deployment process is documented in detail in the `deployment.md` file.

 ## Security Considerations

 - Secret keys and passwords are stored in environment variables and not committed to the repository.